developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 A key value must be a string value containing exactly 64 hexadecimal characters ("0-9" and/or "A-F" characters) that encode a 256 bit binary value for an AES encryption key.

+#####BEST PRACTICE:
-The key value can be generated in any manner desired as long as it is a 256 bit binary value and is represented as 64 hexadecimal characters, although in most cases, best practice would be to randomly generate keys to maximize their effectiveness in protecting data.
+The key value can be generated in any manner desired as long as it is a 256 bit binary value and is represented as 64 hexadecimal characters, although in most cases, **best practice** is to randomly generate keys to maximize their effectiveness in protecting data.

 ### Action Remove Key Name
 Used to specify the name of a key to be removed and should be specified only if the Action value ***Remove Key*** is chosen for the Managed Configuration **Security Configuration - Action**.